copilot-code-optimizations/VS-Code-Extension/README.md

 #### @code_optimizations /connect

-To use this command, you will need the app id for your application.
-Go to your Code Optimizations resource and in the top right search bar, type in "api" and click on `API Access`, as shown in the screenshot below:
+To use this command, you will need the App ID for your application.
+Go to your Application Insights resource and in the top right search bar, type in "api" and click on `API Access`, as shown in the screenshot below:

 ![](images/7.png)

-You should see your app id on the right.
+You should see your App ID on the right.

-Once you have the app id, the connect command can be used as follows: `@code_optimizations /connect <app id>`.
+Once you have the App ID, the connect command can be used as follows: `@code_optimizations /connect <app id>`.
 Below is a screenshot of what the result may look like:

 ![](images/6.png)